 My era was definitely the 1950’s and 60’s – two of the most exciting decades in music.
 In 1963 I heard a song that remains with me today, “Blowin’ in the Wind”, which, I think, defined our generation.
 It was written and sung by an unknown “Robert Zimmerman” who changed his name in 1963 to Bob Dylan; hence, America had it’s Bard.

-Now in Canada, and I am Canadian, born and bred.
-In 1965 I heard a song called “Ribbon of Darkness” by a person that at one time, played on the sidewalk of Yonge Street in Toronto and we would throw money in his guitar case.
-He was Gordon Lightfoot and Canada its our Bard**.
+Now in Canada, I am Canadian, born and bred, it was 1965 and I heard a song called “Ribbon of Darkness” by a person that at one time, played on the sidewalk of Yonge Street in Toronto and we would throw money in his guitar case.
+He was Gordon Lightfoot and we had our Bard.